top of page

 range from Rockabilly to Indie Rock and Punk Rock, but it’s with The Distractions that he’s tapped into his unabashed love of 70’s and 80’s Power Pop.

-Bowles & The Distractions get down to business with their incredibly tight and nuanced performances; brandishing catchy melodies, flourishes of bright guitars, hop-along bass lines and watertight drum grooves.
-With a setlist of lively and earnest pop-rock songs Gavin Bowles & The Distractions have quickly gained a reputation for their energetic and refined live shows; combining their Power Pop influences with Indie Rock sensibilities, showcasing The Distractions talents along with Bowles charm, wit, sincerity and humour.
+Armed with a setlist of lively and earnest Pop-Rock songs, Bowles & The Distractions have quickly gained a reputation for their energetic and refined live shows.
+Combining their Power Pop influences with Indie Rock sensibilities, The Distractions strut their talents; giving Bowles a strong foundation for heart-on-your-sleeve lyrics delivered with charm, wit, sincerity and humour.

 Gavin Bowles & The Distractions make a noise as bristling